xamenyap/rust-todo-cli/README.md

 ## Notes

 *   The program assumes that the `todo.txt` file exists in the same directory as the executable.
+If `todo.txt` does not exist, it will be created upon running the program.
 *   The date format is `YYYY-MM-DD`.